nguyenduchuyiu/chatbot-rag-app/README.md

 #### Install the dependencies

 For Python we recommend using a virtual environment.

-_ℹ️ Here's a good [primer](https://realpython.com/python-virtual-environments-a-primer) on virtual environments from Real Python._

 ```sh
 # Create a virtual environment
 python -m venv .venv